Cloud Block Storage - Overview

 Rackspace Cloud Block Storage is a block-level storage solution that allows you to expand the storage capacity of your Rackspace Cloud Server.
 This means you can increase your storage without increasing the size or capacity of your Server or by provisioning new ones.
 Once you mount and format your drive, you can use it just like a regular hard drive attached to your Server.
 Or you can detach your block storage Volume from one server and attach it to another.
 Or you can delete your server, keeping your data intact and ready for the next time you need it.
 And since you're leveraging the power of the Cloud, you only pay for what you use.
 Cloud Block Storage offers you power and ease with the kind of storage that works for you.
-For information on Cloud Block Storage and Cloud Backup options on Performance servers, see Best Practices for Backing Up Your Data: Cloud Block Storage versus Cloud Backup.
+For information on Cloud Block Storage and Cloud Backup options on General Purpose servers, see Best Practices for Backing Up Your Data: Cloud Block Storage versus Cloud Backup.

-There are two types of volumes you can attach to your Server:
+There are two types of volumes you can attach to your server:

 - A standard speed option for customers who just need additional storage on their Cloud server